|

 Gear trouble?

-and fine vibration in retrieving:
+When you feel gear noise, and fine vibration in retrieving:

-First, fix 2 BBs at the end of spool shaft.
-Then if the reel is equipped with an SF spool, check the BB at pinion gear.
-The BB is indicated in red.
+First, fix 2 ball bearings at the end of spool shaft.
+Then if the reel is equipped with an SF spool, check the bearing at pinion gear.
+It is indicated in red.
 It is covered by a thin metal plate.
-This BB is easy to suffer water damage because of its position, and then it makes noise and fine vibration like gear noise.
-If the BB makes some noise or vibration when you put it on a pen and spin it with light thrust, replace it.
-This BB should be lubricated with grease because it receives large thrust from pinion gear.
-If you still have vibration, then open the body and check the pinion gear, if you are capable to reassemble. |
+This bearing is easy to suffer water damage because of its position, and then it makes noise and fine vibration like gear noise.
+If it makes some noise or vibration when you put it on a pen and spin it with light thrust, please replace it with new one.
+This bearing should be lubricated with grease because it receives large thrust from pinion gear.

 I'd like to replace parts